VijayarajParamasivam/Phanes/README.md

   Automatically fetches hospitals within a certain optimal radius using location data.

 -  **Route to Hospital**
-  Select your preferred hospital and get directions instantly.
+  Select your preferred hospital and get directions instantly or choose the nearest hospital.

 -  **Live Traffic Awareness**
   Shows real-time traffic level (Low / Medium / High) with color cues.